Keristero/gravy-yum/scripts/libs/eznpcs/readme.md

         - see the section on [`Dialogues`](#Dialogues).
     - Next Waypoint 1: string
         - by including this property, this npc will follow waypoints
+        - Indicates the first waypoint that the npc should move to
         - see the section on [`Dialogues`](#Dialogues).

 ### Dialogues
+any object can be a dialogue, you can use these custom properties to define what will happen next in the conversation when the dialogue is reached
 - Custom properties:
     - Dialogue Type: string
         - `first`